Khulna University: Chemistry discipline

-Computer Science and Engineering discipline
+Computer science and engineering discipline

-In 1991, the Computer Science and Engineering (CSE) Discipline of Khulna University started its academic activities with 20 undergraduate students in Bachelor of Science in Computer Science and Engineering.
+In 1991, the computer science and engineering (CSE) discipline of Khulna University started its academic activities with 20 undergraduate students in Bachelor of Science in computer science and engineering.
+This discipline was the second of its kind to offer computer science/engineering education in Bangladesh after BUET.
 Since then around 600 undergraduate students (of 17 batches) have graduated from the discipline.
-A perfect 100% of graduates work in government and private organizations as well as in teaching professions in home and abroad.
-CSE discipline takes 40 students at the undergraduate level in each year.
+A perfect 100% of graduates work in government and private organizations as well as in teaching professions at home and abroad.
+CSE discipline takes 40 students at the undergraduate level each year.

-With the support from the Ministry of Science and Information Communication Technology, CSE discipline has run a postgraduate Diploma in Information Technology (PGD-IT) program since 2001.
+With support from the Ministry of Science and Information Communication Technology, the CSE discipline has run a postgraduate Diploma in Information Technology (PGD-IT) program since 2001.
 The discipline has achieved its target by producing around 200 PGD-IT professionals.

-In 2011, CSE discipline has introduced an MSc.Engineering (CSE) degree.
-Students of MSc.Engineering (CSE) will benefit from the memorandum of understanding between the CSE discipline of Khulna University and the Department of Computer Science of University of Saskatchewan, Canada.
+In 2011, the CSE discipline introduced an MSc.Engineering (CSE) degree.
+Students of MSc.Engineering (CSE) will benefit from the memorandum of understanding between the CSE discipline of Khulna University and the Department of Computer Science of the University of Saskatchewan, Canada.

-Students of CSE have a computer club named Club for Updated Search on Computer (CLUSTER).
-CLUSTER arranges seminar, programming contest and publishes magazines.
+Students of CSE have a computer club named Club for Updated Search on Computers (CLUSTER).
+CLUSTER arranges seminars, programming contests and publishes magazines.

-Development Studies discipline
+Development studies discipline

-Khulna University is the second public university in Bangladesh which offers Bachelor of Development Studies BSS (Hons.) program.
-Development Studies Discipline offers a four-year BSS (Hons.) in Bachelor of Development Studies under Social Science School.
+Khulna University is the second public university in Bangladesh that offers a Bachelor of Development Studies BSS (Hons.) program.
+Development studies discipline offers a four-year BSS (Hons.) in Bachelor of Development Studies under Social Science School.
 This discipline was introduced in the academic year 2011–2012.
-Development Studies discipline now takes 45 students at the undergraduate level in each year.
-In accordance with the information of 2017, there are about six batches under Bachelor of Development Studies BSS (Hons.) program.
+Development studies discipline now takes 45 students at the undergraduate level each year.
+Following the information of 2017, there are about six batches under the Bachelor of Development Studies BSS (Hons.) program.
 The first batch of this discipline is known as DS'12, sequentially DS'13, DS'14, and others.
 This discipline has a lot of achievements in extra-curricular activities (mostly in sports) among the inter-discipline events.

-The Development Studies discipline has Bachelor in Development Studies and Masters in Development Studies programs.
+The development studies discipline has Bachelor's in development studies and master's in development studies programs.

 Economics discipline

-Economics Discipline started its journey during the year 1999.
-Over the year it has established itself as one of the finest economics learning institutions in Bangladesh.
-Graduates of this renowned discipline (department) are contributing in the field of Education, research, government services and in other private sectors.
+Economics discipline started its journey in 1999.
+Over the years, it has established itself as one of the economics learning institutions in Bangladesh.
+Graduates of this renowned discipline (department) are contributing to the field of education, research, government services and other private sectors.

 The curriculum of this discipline has been framed by blending both theoretical and practical courses.
-The discipline is offering four-year Bachelor of Social Science BSS (Hons.) in Economics degree, 1.5 years Masters in Economics degree and 1.5 years Masters in Development and Policy Studies (MDPS).
+The discipline is offering a four-year Bachelor of Social Science BSS (Hons.) in economics degree, 1.5 years of master's in economics degree and 1.5 years Master's in Development and Policy Studies (MDPS).